openSUSE/obs-landing/_posts/development/2024-10-23-make-it-easier-for-users-to-understand-what-is-there-on-a-request.md

 # Less Noise on the Builds

 Finally, we removed all the states that the user cannot do anything about from the request's build results, like "Excluded" state.
-This makes easier for users to understand the state of a request because we show only what is useful.
+This makes easier for you to understand the state of a request because we show only what is useful.

 <figure>
   <img src="/images/posts/2024-10-23/better_build_results.png" alt="Better build results" />
   <figcaption>Better build results</figcaption>
 </figure>

-We hope those changes will help users focus on the important bits of a request better.
+We hope those changes will help you focus on the important bits of a request better.
 As always we are eager to know what do you think about this!

 {% include partials/_how-to-give-us-feedback.md %}